dailynexusdata/grades-data/README.md

 - ``ges_long_form.csv`` The Daily Nexus obtained this data from the College of Letters and Science's degree requirements website.
 The file is made up of all the 2023-24 courses that apply to each General Education and special subject requirement, and the data in this file is in long-form.
 - ``ges.csv`` This file contains the data from ``ges_long_form.csv`` formatted in wide-form by the Nexus.
 "AHI" represents the American History and Institutions requirement.

- "**About the Data**\n",
+**About the Data**
 1 row = 1 course instance
 **Columns:**
 - `course`: Course Code (e.g., MATH 3A)
 - `instructor`: Instructor last name, first initial, and middle initial if applicable (e.g., DEAN C W)
 - `quarter`: Academic Quarter (Fall, Winter, Summer, Spring)
 - `year`: Academic Year (e.g., 2020).\n",
 - `A`: Number of A grades (NOT including + and -)
 - `B`: Number of B grades (NOT including + and -)
 - `C`: Number of C grades (NOT including + and -)
 - `D`: Number of D grades (NOT including + and -)
 - `F`: Number of F grades (NOT including + and -)
 - `nLetterStudents`: Number of students in all classes that either require letter grading or have optional grading (letter grading or pass/no pass grading).
 If a class has optional grading, this number still includes all students.
 - `nPNP students`: Number of students in undergraduate classes that require pass/no pass grading
 - `avgGPA`: Average Grade Point Average for the course instance
 - `P`: Number of Pass grades in undergraduate classes that require pass/no pass grading
 - `dept`: Department code (e.g., PSTAT)
 - `s`: Number of Satisfactory grades in graduate classes with satisfactory/unsatisfactory grading
 - `su`: Number of Unsatisfactory grades in graduate classes with satisfactory/unsatisfactory grading
 - `Ap`: Number of A+ grades
 - `Bp`: Number of B+ grades
 - `Cp`: Number of C+ grades
 - `Dp`: Number of D+ grades
 - `Am`: Number of A- grades
 - `Bm`: Number of B- grades
 - `Cm`: Number of C- grades
 - `Dm`: Number of D- grades
 - `IP`: Number of In Progress grades

 Please direct any questions or suggestions to [data@dailynexus.com](mailto:data@dailynexus.com).